RICS Homebuyer Survey and Valuation

 NB: The Consumers Association "Which"

-magazine and the Council of Mortgage Lenders both advise that it is prudent to arrange your own survey because the mortgage valuation report is prepared for the lender and only answers questions regarding the appropriate security of the loan.
+magazine and the Council of Mortgage Lenders both advise that it is prudent to arrange your own survey because the mortgage valuation report is prepared for the lender and only answers

 For further information on the RICS Homebuyer Survey and Valuation please click on the following link.